-The main pumping chamber of our heart is left ventricle.
-When the walls of this chamber are enlarged or thickened, the condition is referred as left ventricular hypertrophy (LVH).
+The main pumping chamber of our heart is the left ventricle.
+When the walls of this chamber are enlarged or thickened, the condition is referred to as left ventricular hypertrophy (LVH).
 You may develop left ventricular hypertrophy in response to factors such as uncontrolled blood pressure, increased workload to the heart, or sometimes the size of the chamber increases itself.
 Left ventricular hypertrophy increases your risk for a heart attack and stroke.

 You may reverse the left ventricular hypertrophy and alleviate your symptoms by controlling or managing your blood pressure.

-Heart muscle gets enlarged when there is an overload of work.
+The heart muscle gets enlarged when there is an overload of work.
 The most common causes of LVH are hypertension, athletic hypertrophy, valve disease, congenital heart disease, hypertrophic cardiomyopathy.

 Left ventricular hypertrophy does not show any symptoms in some people.
 It develops gradually.
 During the early stages, there may not be any signs, but as it progresses you may experience:

 Call your doctor immediately if you experience difficulty in breathing, chest pain that lasts for more than a few minutes, recurring light-headedness or loss of consciousness.